 Melons are tasty and beautiful fruits that grow on vines sprawling across the ground.
 Belonging to the Curcurbitaceae family, Melon trees can be held upright with some support.
 While you cannot conventionally call them attractive, they are still incredibly popular for their sweet fruits.

-In this article, we will discuss in detail the 15 commonly found types of Melons.
+This article will discuss the 15 commonly found types of Melons.

-As of now, at least 1,200 regions cultivate watermelons that produce fruits ranging from six to fifty pounds.
-Interestingly, these watermelons come with similar features including their solid outer rind and the relatively soft interior flesh.
+Currently, at least 1,200 regions cultivate watermelons that produce fruits ranging from 6 to 50 pounds.
+Interestingly, these watermelons have similar features, including their solid outer rind and the relatively soft interior flesh.

-As with most other melons, Watermelons have a drastically high-water content up to a whopping 90%.
-This is also the reason why they are called Watermelon in the first place.
+As with most other melons, watermelons have a drastically high-water content, up to a whopping 92%, probably why they are referred to as watermelon in the first place.

-The high content of water makes it one of the most delicious and wide sought after snacks during the warmer months, and due to the large size, it will continue being cool even after you remove it from the refrigerator.
+The high content of water makes it one of the most delicious and widely sought-after snacks during the warmer months.
+Their substantial size ensures an enduring coolness, persisting even after extraction from the refrigerator.

-While watermelon is deemed to be an incredibly tasty fruit, the plant, per se, is not deemed attractive.
+This type of melon produces dense foliage and pale-greenish flowers during the warmer months of July and August.
+And while the fruit is deemed incredibly tasty by the fans, the plant, per se, isn’t very attractive.
 In fact, in certain regions is deemed to be a weed.

 Watermelons, however, are still widely sought-after by gardeners as they grow quickly and are easy to maintain.
-Watermelons require a fairly long time than other melons to achieve maturity.
-In most cases, they fully thrive only after 90 days.
+These watery fruits require a fairly long time than other melons to achieve maturity, usually 90 days.

 2. Ananas Melon

 Native to the Middle Eastern region, Ananas is a variety of muskmelons.
-They have an oval shape and feature a relatively netted rind which is almost similar to Cantaloupes.
+They have an oval shape and feature a relatively netted rind almost similar to Cantaloupes.

-Unlike watermelons, their interior flesh from a light shade of off-white to a light shade of orange/occur yellow.
-These plants are also widely popular for their elongated seed cavities.
-When it comes to taste, Ananas is incredibly sweet.
-In certain instances, they may also have a mild spicy flavor almost resembling the pineapple.
+Unlike watermelons, their interior flesh varies from a light shade of off-white to a light shade of orange/occur yellow.
+They are widely popular for their elongated seed cavities and are incredibly sweet, although in certain instances, they may also have a mild spicy flavor.

 3. Camouflage Melon

-Two kinds of melons are widely termed as Cantaloupe.
-These include the European and the North American Cantaloupes.
-Among them, the former was cultivated during the early eighteenth century in the Cantalupo region of Italy.
+Two kinds of melons are widely termed Cantaloupe.
+These include the European and North American Cantaloupes.
+Among them, the former was cultivated during the early eighteenth century in the Cantalupo region of Italy, which is where they also get their name.

-This is also the place where they have derived the name.
-The European Cantaloupe features a grayish skin with vertical white stripes.
-Like the conventional cantaloupes, it is often termed as the True Cantaloupe.
+The European Cantaloupe features a grayish skin with vertical white stripes and is often termed as the True Cantaloupe.

-Both the European and the North American cantaloupe have a sweet, orangish flesh resembling that of a Papaya.
-Given their sweet taste, these fruits are often consumed as breakfasts, fruit salads, and even desserts.
+However, both the European and North American cantaloupe have a sweet, orangish flesh resembling a Papaya.
+Given their sweet taste, these fruits are often consumed as breakfasts, fruit salads, and desserts.